 We work so hard to keep our bodies healthy, free of allergens and GMO’s and pesticides and all the other things we stay away from on our mission to healthy living.
 But sometimes, no matter how hard we work, we get sick.
 September of this year was my month to catch a cold.
 I had just written newsletters on prepping for flu season to all my clients at my day job.
 Me?
 Sick?
 I was in shock since I didn’t think I had been exposed.. much.

 My favorite thing to do is to feed a cold.
 Now this may not always be an option (especially if you are nauseated).
 I say trust your instincts here.
 If you don’t feel like eating then don’t.
 Ketosis has been used for centuries to heal the body during times of sickness.
 So If you don’t feel like eating, try fasting or just drinking bone broth.
 If you only want a bit of food, then stick to organ meats or small amounts of protein and vegetables in your broth for the nutrients and detoxification support.
-If you do choose to eat then try to incorporate some of these foods:
+However, an upset stomach may need easier to digest foods- like applesauce, avocado and broth.
+If you do choose to eat then try to incorporate some of these foods- especially in your broth, where you can strain the solids out and just drink the nutrients.

 easy to digest and full of nutrients and detoxifying amino acids